-When pump noise level exceeds 85 dBA attention must be given to prevailing Health and Safety Legislation, to limit the exposure of plant operating personnel to the noise.
 The usual approach is to control exposure time to the noise or to enclose the machine to reduce emitted sound.
-You may have already specified a limiting noise level when the equipment was ordered, however if no noise requirements were defined then machines above a certain power level will exceed 85 dBA.
+You may have already specified a limiting noise level when the equipment was ordered, however if no noise requirements were defined then machines above a certain pressure level will exceed 80 or 85 dBA as applicable.
 In such situations consideration must be given to the fitting of an acoustic enclosure to meet local regulations.

 Pump noise level is dependent on a number of factors - the type of motor fitted, the operating conditions, pipework design and acoustic characteristics of the building.

-The levels specified in the table 1.1 are estimated and not guaranteed.
+The levels specified in the table are estimated and not guaranteed.

 The dBA values are based on the noisiest ungeared electric motors that are likely to be encountered.
-They are Sound Pressure levels at 1 m (3.3 ft) from the directly driven pump, for "free field over a reflecting plane".
+They are sound pressure levels at 1 m (3.3 ft) from the directly driven pump, for "free field over a reflecting plane".

 If a pump unit only has been purchased, for fitting with your own driver, then the "pump only" noise levels should be combined with the level for the driver obtained from the supplier.
 If the motor is driven by an inverter, it may show an increase in noise level at some speeds.
-Consult a Noise Specialist for the combined calculation.
+Consult a noise specialist for the combined calculation.